Priory Vale: History of the area

 Blunsdon, north of Priory Vale, is a village dating back to the Iron Age, where the earliest ancestors fortified and built a settlement.
-Blunsdon is mentioned in the Domesday Book of 1086 as 'Bluntesdone', at which time the settlement had a population of only two or three adult males.
+Blunsdon is mentioned in the Domesday Book of 1086 as 'Bluntesdone', at which time the settlements in the area had altogether ten households.
 In 1281, there was also a reference to 'Bluntesdon Seynt Andreu'.
-Additionally in recent years, archaeologists discovered a Roman travellers' resting place on the site of the present-day Cold Harbour pub a mile or so away from the 'northern expansion', and the A419 main road through Blunsdon also follows the course of a Roman road known as Ermine Street that linked the historic towns of Cirencester and Silchester.
+In recent years, archaeologists discovered a Roman travellers' resting place on the site of the present-day Cold Harbour pub a mile or so away from the 'northern expansion', and the A419 main road through Blunsdon follows the course of a Roman road known as Ermine Street that linked the historic towns of Cirencester and Silchester.

-The recent Roman find at Groundwell Ridge Abbey Meads within the 'Northern Expansion' is believed to be a religious and ceremonial site.
+The recent Roman find at Groundwell Ridge Abbey Meads within the 'northern expansion' is believed to be a religious and ceremonial site.

-Blunsdon Abbey was a prominent landmark in the area and inspired the title of the Abbey Meads development.
+Blunsdon Abbey was a grand Victorian house in the area, and its name inspired the title of the Abbey Meads development.
 The name 'Priory Vale' follows this monastic theme.
-Local tradition claims Blunsdon Abbey was originally an outpost of Godstow Nunnery near Oxford.
+Local tradition claims Blunsdon Abbey was originally an outpost of Godstow nunnery near Oxford.
 Apparently, the land was granted to the Brydges family during the reign of Henry VIII.
 In 1860, a wealthy sportsman, Clayton de Windt, purchased the estate and built a new house in the "latest Neo-Gothic style" to designs by E.Mantell of London.
 The builder was Thomas Barrett of Swindon, who created an imposing residence with forty bedrooms, grand interiors, entrance hall, billiards room and lavish furnishings.
-Clayton de Windt was killed in a riding accident in 1863, and sadly, in April 1904, fire destroyed the house and its contents.
+Clayton de Windt was killed in a riding accident in 1863, and in April 1904, fire destroyed the house and its contents.

-Today, the development occupies farmland and fields dating back to the 18th century.
+The modern development occupies farmland and fields.
 The villages of Redhouse and Haydon End are named after these historical fields, while the village name of Oakhurst was taken from the name of the home at Haydon End Farm.

 Prior to 1928, the parish of Haydon Wick was part of the parish of Rodbourne Cheney.